How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 import something from "some-library"; // Error: Cannot find module 'some-library'

-- Install the package if it's missing:
+- Install the package if missing:

-npm install some-library - Install type definitions if they exist:
+npm install some-library - Install types:

 declare module "some-library" {